 Four hundred years later, when all hope seemed lost, an unusual man named John the Baptist arrived on the scene.
 He lived in the desert wilderness and came preaching a unique message: “Repent, for the Kingdom of Heaven is near!”
 He was the forerunner to Christ.

-I pray that you will know this season the joy and anticipation of the Savior that is Jesus Christ.
+This Christmas season, may you feel the joy and anticipation of the Savior that is Jesus Christ.

-Four hundred years of silence from God span the time between the Old Testament writings and the New Testament.
-No more prophets, no more prophecy.
-What did it feel like?
+Four hundred years of silence from God spans the time between the Old Testament writings and the New Testament.
+No more prophets, no more prophecy, and no more discipline.
 Were the people awaiting the Messiah or had they given up?
+Did they feel forgotten?

 The Jews produce many writings during this period.
 One is known as the Qumran scrolls, or Dead Sea scrolls.
-The Qumran society lived around the Dead Sea area at the time the scrolls were written.
+The Qumran society lived around the Dead Sea area when the scrolls were written.
 They believed in a “new covenant” or messianic theology that looked for the Messiah and followed the prophetic promises.
 Ironically, these scrolls were discovered by shepherds in a cave in 1947.
 This happens one year before Israel becomes a nation again, almost 2600 years after they were first exiled.

 Luke 1:1-24 Many have undertaken to compile a narrative about the events that have been fulfilled among us, just as the original eyewitnesses and servants of the word handed them down to us.
 It also seemed good to me, since I have carefully investigated everything from the very first, to write to you in an orderly sequence, most honorable Theophilus, so that you may know the certainty of the things about which you have been instructed.